VOL. IV - CHAPTER 9

 - Ernest Daniel Vernon, born 19 Feb 1872 at Camberwell, Surrey.

-Charles died sometime between 1876 and 1881 as Mary is listed as a widow on the 1881 Census.
-She was living at 7 St Georges Road, St. Mary In the Castle, Hastings and aged 34 is described as an 'annuinant'.
+Mary is listed as a widow on the 1881 Census.
+She was living at 7 St Georges Road, St. Mary In the Castle, Hastings and aged 34 is described as an 'annuitant', born in Herstmonceux.
 Her four sons were all scholars.

 The 1901 census shows Mary, a widow and her son Ernest living at Truro, Colchester, Nova Scotia.
 The census confirms that Mary was born on 6 July 1846 and aged 54 was 'retired'.
 The census also suggests that she arrived in 1879, but that doesn't appear to be correct and other documents suggest that the family arrived in 1889.

-- Charles William Vernon and Bessie Campbell McNeail
+- Charles William Vernon & Bessie Campbell McNeail

 Charles and Mary's son Charles William Vernon became an Anglican Minister.
 He married Bessie Campbell McNeail on 13 June 1899 at Windsor Forks, Nova Scotia.
 They had two sons and two daughters: